cduck/aperture-scripting/README.md

-# 1 - About gerber-ltools
+# 1 - About Aperture Scripting

-Gerber-ltools is a set of Lua libraries to manipulate Gerber (RS-274X) files and other related vector files.
+Aperture Scripting is a set of Lua libraries to manipulate Gerber (RS-274X) files and other related vector files.
 It was designed as a generic framework to let custom scripts manipulate PCB design data, in particular assemble several PCBs into panels.
 It is also used by my [Gerber Viewer](http://piratery.net/grbv/) application to load PCB data files for visualization.

 ## Support